WebGrrrl.net now an URL shortener with YOURLS

 But then, I had a light-bulb moment — why not set YOURLS up under a subdomain instead?!
 And that, ladies and gentlemen, did the trick.
 I hazard a guess that since my WordPress was installed in my root folder, my blog’s mod_rewrite settings were waging war against YOURLS’s, which in turn causes the shortened URL not to work.
 In any case, I’m fully satisfied with using the domain z.webgrrrl.net for my personal URL shortening service.

-I’m currently using YOURLS / z.webgrrrl.net for this blog as well as Blogging Fu.
+I’m currently using YOURLS / z.webgrrrl.net for this blog as well as Blogging Fu (link removed, site no longer exist).
 My favourite option in YOURLS is its bookmarklet ability.
 Whenever I’m on a web page that I want to tweet and get its URL shortened, I just click the bookmarklet on my browser, and it will automatically bring me to z.webgrrrl’s console for me to generate the short URL.
 Nice.

 Hey, by the way, did you get it? z.webgrrrl?
 As in Ze WebGrrrl?
 Hahah, hahahah!